openedx/edx-documentation/en_us/developers/source/accessibility.rst

 To visibly hide content that should be read by screen readers, edX makes a CSS ``class="sr"`` available to expose content only to screen reader users.
-In the following example, a sighted user see only the X, while a screen reader user hears only "Close".
+In the following example, a sighted user sees only the X, while a screen reader user hears only "Close".

 ::